Collinformatics/HackTheBox/SkillsAssessment/Intro to Assembly Language/writeup.md

     2) Flag: 2

-       setting this to 2 selcets the O_RDONLY flag, this is used for both reading and writing.
+       Setting this to 2 selcets the O_RDONLY flag, this is used for both reading and writing.

 - Read: